US job growth slows sharply in sign of hiring struggles - WTMJ

 The drop in hiring suggests that the Federal Reserve is still months away from slowing its purchases of Treasurys and other bonds, which are intended to keep long-term interest rates low.
 Chair Jerome Powell has said that it would take “a string” of reports like the one for March to show that the economy was on track for a full recovery.
 Fed officials have signaled that they don’t intend to raise their short-term benchmark rate until after 2023.

-On Friday, the prospect of ongoing Fed stimulus helped fuel a stock market rally, with the Dow Jones Industrial Average surging more than 200 points in mid-afternoon trading to a record high.
+On Friday, the prospect of ongoing Fed stimulus helped fuel a stock market rally, with the S&P 500 and Dow Jones Industrial Average both closing at record highs.

 At a news conference, Treasury Secretary Janet Yellen cautioned that a swift recovery from an event as catastrophic as a pandemic isn’t likely to be free of disruptions.
 She cited shortages of lumber, computer chips and other goods.